patzaw/blogComments/README.md

-# genodesyComments
+# blogComments
-Comments on GENODESY blog posts
+Comments on blog posts